the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-Installation.rst

   For a single simulation 8GB of RAM should be sufficient for region level simulations, but 16GB are recommended, especially if you are to run complex simulations.
   Surface level simulations are much more memory intensive scaling with the number of vertices.

-- **Disk space** is also important, as simulating only 10 ms on surface level will occupy 280MB of disk space.
+- **Disk space** is also important, as simulating only 10 ms on surface level may occupy around 300MB of disk space.
 A minimum of 50GB of space per user is a rough approximation.

 - Optional **MatLab or Octave** -
   A special feature in TVB is utilizing functions from the Brain Connectivity Toolbox.